Beyond-Better/bb/bui/BUI_INSTRUCTIONS.md

-# BBai Browser User Interface (BUI) Development Instructions
+# BB Browser User Interface (BUI) Development Instructions

 ## Overview

-The BBai Browser User Interface (BUI) is being developed using Deno Fresh to provide a web-based interface for the BBai project.
-The BUI aims to offer the same core functionality as the CLI, with a focus on conversation management and interaction with the BBai system.
+The BB Browser User Interface (BUI) is being developed using Deno Fresh to provide a web-based interface for the BB project.
+The BUI aims to offer the same core functionality as the CLI, with a focus on conversation management and interaction with the BB system.

 ## Key Features

-1. WebSocket-based real-time communication with the BBai API
+1. WebSocket-based real-time communication with the BB API
 2. Conversation management (start new, continue existing)
-3. Chat interface for interacting with BBai
+3. Chat interface for interacting with BB
 4. Setting and using the current working directory for project context

 ## Current Implementation